filterpaper/filterpaper.github.io/prng.md

 # Pseudorandom Number Generators
 A simple suggestion on randomising RGB lights in the QMK discord led me down the rabbit hole of pseudorandom number generators.
 The original goal was replacing C library's `rand()` function with a smaller function to generate random unsigned 8-bit numbers for RGB.
-However generating good randomness within 8-bit space is not that easy.
-Documented here are interesting codes I found on the interwebs.
+Experiments on a number of codes showed that creating good RNG in 8-bit is not trivial.
+Documented here are noteworthy algorithms found on the Interweb.

 # Evaluating PRNGs
 ## Visually with bitmap